-Responding to the recent UN climate report giving us 12 years to develop systems of resiliency in the face of catastrophic climate change, I prototype ways of accounting for the remaining time.
-These experiments focus on rapid itteration within a variety of mediums, resulting in the creations of a chrome extension, a tabletop clock, a ceremonial candle and website.
+Responding to the recent UN climate report giving us 12 years to develop systems of resiliency in the face of catastrophic climate change, I prototyped ways of accounting for the remaining time.
+These experiments focused on rapid itteration within a variety of mediums, resulting in the creations of a chrome extension, a tabletop clock, a ceremonial candle and a website.

 Inspired by lines "the felled trees an abacus/ tallying the years," from a poem by Sam Olsen, I attempted to create the digital equivalent, tallying loss in concrete images.
 However, as soon as I had mocked this idea up, I realized it involved too many variables.
 From there, I paired everything down to the idea of a countdown.
 This was the single point of orientation that informed the rest of the project.

 Hoping to make the impact more rooted in the material world, I decided to prototype a climate countdown clock using an arduino.
 The intention was to create a device resembling an alarm clock that would serve as a constant point of orientation.
 From the time indicated on the clock it would be clear: there are only so many days left to prepare.

-Exploring other ways of tracking time, I experimented with candle.s I was interested in both analog and the performative qualities of the object.
+Exploring other ways of tracking time, I experimented with candles.
+I was interested in both analog and the performative qualities of the object.
 In particular I was drawn to the way the object changed form overtime and the uneven way the wax melted as it marked the passage of time.
-In addition to producing the candle, I also drafted a proposal for a shrine where one-thousands (the number of candles needed to burn for the entire 12 year period) of these candles could exist.
+In addition to producing the candle, I also drafted a proposal for a shrine where one-thousand (the number of candles needed to burn for the entire 12 year period) candles could exist.
 This religious context seemed useful and provocative.
-Speaking both to a sense of growing loss and a sense of growing reverence, I hoped that this experiment would impactful on an emotional in a way the others were not.